eerio/minimal-diet/readme.txt

-alias venv=". .venv/bin/activate"
+I recommend putting this into your `~/.bash_aliases`: alias venv=". .venv/bin/activate"

-python >= 3.7
+If not, you'll have to activate the venv manually each time;
+after changing your `~/.bash_aliases` file, you may need to re-load it in your terminal by `. ~/.bashrc`

+You may need python >= 3.7 to run the scripts in this repo (I tested with python 3.10, but the differences here should be minor)

-python3 -m venv .venv
+First, create yourself a virtual environment.
+Run these commands in the root folder of this repo: python3 -m venv .venv
-venv
+Activate the venv using the alias created above, manually otherwise venv
-pip install --upgrade pip
-pip install -r requirements.txt jupyter notebook
+Upgrade pip, install the requirements and start the Jupyter Notebook server pip install --upgrade pip pip install -r requirements.txt jupyter notebook

-Ignore the warning
+You can safely ignore the warning displayed by the Jupyter Notebook UI:
 Read the migration plan to Notebook 7 to learn about the new features and the actions to take if you are using extensions[...]
 Because it's about an update to Jupyter Notebook, which isn't even released yet